codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the ocean say to the shore?
-Nothing, it just waved.
+When people are sad, I sometimes let them colour in my tattoos.
+Sometimes all they need is a shoulder to crayon.

 ## Daily Trivia

-Which of the following is a personal computer made by the Japanese company Fujitsu?
+Which programming language shares its name with an island in Indonesia?
- 1. FM-7
+ 1. Python
- 2. MSX
+ 2. Java
- 3. Xmillennium
+ 3. C
- 4. PC-9801
+ 4. Jakarta

 <details>
   <summary>Answer</summary>
-  FM-7
+  Java
 </details>